School Policies and Aims

 Outline of Teaching Methods and Teaching Plan (Brief Version)

-In determining its teaching methods and plan, ASCC follows closely the policies and guidelines of the Curriculum and Standards Framework (CSF) developed by ACT Department of Education and Training and regulations of the umbrella organisation of ACT Ethnic Schools Association.
-The school also consults with the guideline of International Curriculum for Chinese Language Education was stipulated by Hanban in 2008.
+In determining its teaching methods and plan, ASCC follows closely the policies and guidelines of the Curriculum and Standards Framework (CSF) developed by ACT Department of Education and Training and regulations of the umbrella organisation of ACT Community Language Schools Association.
 We also organise the teaching by referring to the mental development and age characteristics of the students as well as the features of Chinese language.
-A care consideration has been given to the learning of the practical experiences and programs that were achieved and implemented by leading Chinese community language schools in Australia and New Zealand.
+A careful consideration has been given to the learning of the practical experiences and programs that were achieved and implemented by leading Chinese community language schools in Australia and New Zealand.

 With the teaching and learning of the modern Chinese, we are expecting the students to achieve the mastery of Chinese Pin Yin system; the learning of 1,800 frequently–used Chinese characters; approximately 4,000 phrases and expressions; about 200 basic structure of sentences; the capability of reading and writing articles, letter or an essay of 300 words or so with certain degree of difficulty; the development of listening, speaking, reading and writing abilities and the comprehensive ability of using the Chinese in dealing the daily routines in Chinese language environment.
 Students who have successfully completed the study of this series of Standard Chinese textbooks in twelve years should reach the Chinese level equivalent to junior graduation in full-time schools in China and reach the requirements of High School Certificate (HSC) in NSW, Victorian Certificate of Education in Victoria and Australian Scaling Test (AST) in ACT in Australia.